The Authority (professional wrestling): 2014

 Orton defeated Cena again in a rematch at Royal Rumble after interference by The Wyatt Family.
 At Elimination Chamber, Orton retained his title in the Elimination Chamber match by defeating Cena, Sheamus, Bryan, Christian and Cesaro.

 Bryan's feud with The Authority intensified due to Authority members getting involved in Bryan's matches.
 This led to Bryan challenging Triple H to a match at WrestleMania XXX, with Triple H initially refusing.
 Triple H finally accepting the challenge on the March 10 episode of Raw, after Bryan rallied dozens of his fans to occupy the ring.
 Triple H later added a stipulation where the winner of their match would be placed in the WWE World Heavyweight Championship later that night, making it a triple threat match.
 At WrestleMania XXX, Bryan defeated Triple H, and later that night, he defeated Orton and Batista to win the WWE World Heavyweight Championship.

-The next night on Raw, Triple H challenged Bryan for the WWE World Heavyweight Championship, but after Bryan was attacked by Orton, Batista, and Kane before the match, The Shield interfered and attacked The Authority.
+The next night on Raw, Triple H challenged Bryan for the WWE World Heavyweight Championship, but after Bryan was attacked by Orton, Batista, and Kane before the match, The Shield having interfered, betrayed and attacked The Authority.
 As punishment, the following week on Raw, The Shield competed in an 11-on-3 handicap match, and after they were assaulted by all eleven superstars, the match was declared a no contest.
 Following the match, Orton, Batista, and Triple H reunited as Evolution and attacked The Shield.
 Meanwhile, Stephanie McMahon and Kane continued to feud with Bryan, with Kane returning to his masked self and attacking Bryan on the April 21 episode of Raw.
 At Extreme Rules, The Shield defeated Evolution and Bryan defeated Kane to retain his title.

 The following night on Raw, Triple H forced Dean Ambrose to defend his United States Championship in a 20-man battle royal, with Ambrose being eliminated last by Sheamus, losing his title.
 The Authority began pressuring Bryan to give up the WWE World Heavyweight Championship as he suffered a legit neck injury and was not physically cleared to compete, but Bryan refused.
 At Payback, after threatening to "fire" Bryan's wife Brie Bella after Stephanie McMahon viewed Brie shoving her as "assault", Brie instead "quit" before slapping Stephanie.
 That same night, Evolution were once again defeated by The Shield in a No Holds Barred elimination six-man tag team match.